kywch/puffer-phc/README.md

     curl -fsSL https://pixi.sh/install.sh | bash
     ```

-    The following command sets up the virtual environment and installs the dependencies:
+    The following command installs the dependencies and activate the virtual environment:
     ```
-    pixi install
-    ```

-    Activate the virtual environment to proceed:
-    ```
-    pixi shellafter
+    pixi shell
     ```

 3. Install Isaac Gym and gymtorch.
 Download and unzip Isaac Gym from [here](https://developer.nvidia.com/isaac-gym).
 Then. install isaacgym by running the following command inside the virtual environment: